sajramay/spring-boot-ldap-react/README.k8s.md

 ### NodePort

 For a NodePort Service, each cluster node open a port on the node itself will redirect traffic received on that cluster node to the underlying Service.
 Then the Service is accessible through a dedicated port on all nodes.
+The NodePort values are from 30000 to 32768

 ```YAML
 apiVersion: v1